katelynjayne/startup/README.md

 * **Bundled using Vite**: ✅
 * **Components**:
     * Login authentication functionality using local storage
+    * Websocket behavior stubbed on stats page with example messages
 * **Router**: Routing between pages from nav bar and various other NavLinks.
 * **Hooks**: